 The opposite side is all glass offering you a wonderful view, particularly in the setting sun, of the ‘City of Arts and Sciences’.

 Outside there is a large sheltered terrace, where you can have cocktails and snacks… and an array of Tapas.

 We sat at our table, looking out at the view, and got down to the business of choosing the wine.
 We settled on a Juan Gil 2013, a fruity and lovely Jumilla (23 euros) and perused the menu.

 It’s an eclectic mix of Spanish, World and Oriental dishes.
-The starters include Oysters, Ceviche, Gyozas and Cannelloni.
-Also on offer are Extremadura Bellota hams, cheeses(from here and there, it says on the menu), anchovies and smoked sardines and salads.
+The starters included Oysters, Ceviche, Gyozas and Cannelloni.
+Also on offer were Extremadura Bellota hams, cheeses(from here and there, it says on the menu), anchovies and smoked sardines and salads.

 We chose Tartar de Atún con aguacate y sesamo (cubed raw tuna marinated in citrus and mixed with avocado and sesame seeds 12.50€) and Tacos de lengua de vaca (four small tortillas topped with stewed-tongue and served with chopped onion and cucumber and wedges of lime 9.00€).

 We were debating about whether to share the Ole mis Huevos (an egg poached for 35 minutes at a temperature of 64°C, served on Parmentier potatoes with fresh truffle and a ‘jus’ of pig’s tail and wild mushroom and black Himalayan salt 8.50€).
 Our maitre d’ convinced us to have one each, as we had had it on our previous visit.